Evolutionary algorithm: Related techniques and other global search methods

-In addition, many new nature-inspired or metaphor-guided algorithms have been proposed since the beginning of this century.
+In addition, many new nature-inspired or metaphor-guided algorithms have been proposed since the beginning of the 21st century.
 For criticism of most publications on these, see the remarks at the end of the introduction to the article on metaheuristics.

 Examples

 In 2020, Google stated that their AutoML-Zero can successfully rediscover classic algorithms such as the concept of neural networks.

 The computer simulations Tierra and Avida attempt to model macroevolutionary dynamics.